 As found in Exhibit 4 of this Plan, the RPA has not undergone coordinated or sustained redevelopment.
-The RPA has not benefited from coordinated private investment and/or development.
-The RPA's equalized assessed valuation for the area has grown at a rate slower than the CPI each year during each of the last five (5) years for which data has been available.
+The RPA has not benefited from coordinated private investment and/or development, evidencing several qualification factors as set forth in the Act.

 B. Assessment of Fiscal Impact on Affected Taxing Districts